Automotive industry in the United Kingdom: 1880 to 1900

 The inception of the British motor industry can be traced back to the mid-1880s when there were several key developments.
 One development was when Frederick Simms, a London-based consulting engineer, became friends with Gottlieb Daimler, who had, in 1885, patented a successful design for a high-speed petrol engine.
 Simms acquired the British rights to Daimler's engine and associated patents and from 1891 successfully sold launches using these Cannstatt-made motors from Eel Pie Island in the Thames.
 In 1893 he formed The Daimler Motor Syndicate Limited for his various Daimler-related enterprises.

-In June 1895, Simms and his friend Evelyn Ellis promoted motor cars in the United Kingdom by bringing a Daimler-engined Panhard & Levassor to England and in July it completed, without police intervention, the first British long-distance motorcar journey from Southampton to Malvern.
+In June 1895, Simms and his friend Evelyn Ellis promoted motor cars in the United Kingdom.
+Ellis had a left-hand-drive Daimler-engined Panhard & Levassor made for him and had it shipped to Southampton.
+It was transported by rail to Micheldever and he drove it 56 miles to his home in Datchet in July 1895.
+The police did not trouble him, just as they did not trouble other early motorists who were members of the aristocracy or the political class.

 Simms' documented plans to manufacture Daimler motors and Daimler Motor Carriages (in Cheltenham) were taken over, together with his company and its Daimler licences, by London company-promoter H J Lawson.
 Lawson contracted to buy The Daimler Motor Syndicate Limited and all its rights and on 14 January 1896 formed and in February successfully floated in London The Daimler Motor Company Limited.
 It then purchased from a friend of Lawson a disused cotton mill in Coventry for car engine and chassis manufacture where, it is claimed, the UK's first serial production car was made.